thecolourcyan/datasciencecapstone/README.md

 # datasciencecapstone

-Data Science Capstone for the IBM Coursera Course These are my assignments for the above-mentioned course.
+These are my assignments for the Applied Data Science Capstone course under IBM and Coursera.
 Thank you!